 The best time to plan a trip to Phu Quoc is between November and March (the dry season).
 Temperatures are around 30°C and days are (generally) sunny and clear.

-If you prefer to travel during low season and don’t mind the occasional shower, April or May are good months to visit as well.
+If you prefer to travel during the low season and don't mind the occasional shower, April or May are good months to visit as well.

 The official currency in Vietnam is the Vietnamese Dong (VND).
-Here you can find the current exchange rates, at the time of writing €1 is approximately 26.000VND and $1 approximately 23.000VND.
+Here you can find the current exchange rates, at the time of writing €1 is approximately 26.000VND and $1 is approximately 23.000VND.

 Yes absolutely!
 While it’s no longer the undeveloped island it was several years ago, Phu Quoc is a beautiful place to visit!